vimeo/smoketcp/README.md

 # Smoketcp

-Smokeping like tcp connectivity tester, reports to statsd so you get aggregate statistics into graphite.
+Smokeping-like tcp connectivity tester, reports to statsd so you get aggregate statistics into graphite.
 Written in Golang.